 Contributory Negligence in California

-Right now, only four states and the District of Columbia follow pure contributory negligence.
-These four states are Alabama, Maryland, North Carolina, and Virginia.
+Currently, only four states and the District of Columbia still follow the pure contributory negligence rule.
+These states are Alabama, Maryland, North Carolina, and Virginia.

 Comparative Negligence in California